O'Nan moonshine and arithmetic: Proof of

 It remains to show the congruences.
-Since by \Cref{thm:class}, all functions $F_{[g]}(\tau)$ with $o(g)\neq 16$ are weakly holomorphic modular forms, we can prove all the congruences not involving $F_{16ABCD}$ with standard techniques from the theory of modular forms.
-Probably the most uniform way would be to multiply each of the congruences by the unique cusp form $g$ in $S_\frac{25}{2}^+(\Gamma_0(4))$ such that $g(\tau)=q^4+O(q^5)$ (which has integral coefficients), thereby reducing the problem to congruences among holomorphic modular forms of weight $14$, which can be checked in all cases using the Sturm bound \cite{Sturm}, which is at most 225 in all cases.
+Since by \Cref{thm:class} all the functions $F_{[g]}$ are weakly holomorphic modular forms, we can prove all the congruences with standard techniques from the theory of modular forms.
+For example, we may multiply each of the congruences by the unique cusp form $g$ in $S_\frac{25}{2}^+(\Gamma_0(4))$ such that $g(\tau)=q^4+O(q^5)$ (which has integral coefficients), thereby reducing the problem to congruences among holomorphic modular forms of weight $14$.
+These can be checked in all cases using the Sturm bound \cite{Sturm}, which is at most 225 in all cases.